welteki/docs.actuated.dev/docs/faq.md

 ## How are VMs scheduled?

-VMs are placed efficiently across your Actuated Agents using a simple algorithm based upon the amount of RAM reserved for the VM.
+VMs are placed efficiently across your Actuated Hosts using a scheduling algorithm based upon the amount of RAM reserved for the VM.

 Autoscaling of VMs is automatic.
 Let's say that you had 10 jobs pending, but given the RAM configuration, only enough capacity to run 8 of them?
 The second two would be queued until capacity one or more of those 8 jobs completed.

 If you find yourself regularly getting into a queued state, there are three potential changes to consider:

-1. Using Actuated Agents with more RAM
+1. Using Actuated Hosts with more RAM
 2. Allocated less RAM to each job
-3. Adding more Actuated Agents
+3. Adding more Actuated Hosts

-The plan you select will determine how many Actuated Agents you can run, so consider 1. and 2. before 3.
+The plan you select will determine how many Actuated Hosts you can run, so consider 1. and 2. before 3.

-## Do I need to auto-scale the Actuated Agents?
+## Do I need to auto-scale the Actuated Hosts?

 If you haven't, read the previous section.

-Most teams that we've interviewed said that a small static pool of Actuated Agents would satisfy their build requirements.
-For the pilot period, we are not offering auto-scaling of Actuated Agents.
+Most teams that we've interviewed said that a small static pool of Actuated Hosts would satisfy their build requirements.
+For the pilot period, we are not offering auto-scaling of Actuated Hosts.

 If you feel that is a requirement for your team, set up some time to tell us why and we'll see if we can help.